 The reproductive system is not essential to individual survival, but it is essential for the survival of the species.
 After all, a species whose members couldn’t reproduce would not last very long!

 In humans, there are two very different reproductive systems: the male system, which is primarily concerned with producing sperm and finding mates; and the female system, which must prepare for pregnancy, childbirth, and baby care for reproduction to be successful.

 The female reproductive system is a particularly fascinating study in the way body systems work together to ensure our survival.
 Throughout the course of a woman’s menstrual cycle, her body uses four different hormones – most of which are produced by her ovaries – to decide when and whether her body should prepare for pregnancy.

 The major effects of the reproductive hormones are on the reproductive organs themselves, which must bring eggs for maturity and prepare uterine lining, rich in blood vessels, to nurture a possible embryo.

-But other effects are also seen in other organ systems.
-As a woman’s cycle progresses, her hormones may affect her body temperature; blood flow; and even her appetite and her attraction to the opposite sex, to ensure that all the right resources are in place at the right time.
+However, effects are also seen in other organ systems.
+As the menstrual cycle progresses, the hormones may alter the body temperature; blood flow; and even the appetite and attraction to the opposite sex, to ensure that all the right resources are in place at the right time for reproduction to proceed.